-When far-right Republicans criticized it as “Obamacare Lite,” they weren’t kidding.
+When far-right Republicans criticized it as “Obamacare Lite,” they really weren’t kidding.
 What Republicans did was take a flawed law in the Affordable Care Act, kept parts of it, then stripped it down to make it much more flawed than it already was.

 Trumpcare effectively does nothing more than: